NRCan/CanCurve/README.md

 - Install [QGIS 3.34.12](https://download.qgis.org/downloads/) (with Qt 5.15.13)
 - download the `cancurve.zip` file from the [latest release](https://github.com/NRCan/CanCurve/releases) to your local machine
 - in QGIS, `Manage and Install Plugins...` > `Install from ZIP` > select the downloaded file
-- it is recommended to also install the **First Aid** plugin for more detailed error messages
+- we recommended to also install the **First Aid** plugin for more detailed error messages
-- it is recommended to set up the QGIS Debug Log file as shown [here](https://stackoverflow.com/a/61669864/9871683)
+- we recommended to set up the QGIS Debug Log file as shown [here](https://stackoverflow.com/a/61669864/9871683)
 - CanCurve backend and project data is implemented in SQLite relational databases.
 For enhanced customization and debugging, it is recommended to install a SQLite viewer + editor like [DB Browser for SQLite](https://sqlitebrowser.org/) for working with these files

 ## Re-installation/updating